Crystalwarrior/KFO-Server/config_sample/README.md

 # Server configuration files

+## Before you get started...
-With your copy of this software you should have received the following files stored in `\config_sample\`:
+With your copy of this software, you should check that you have the following files stored in `\config_sample\`:

 * `config.yaml`
 * `area_lists.yaml`